noudess/docs-main/Hot-Reload-Methods.md

 * Server logging settings can be reloaded in game using **#logs reload_all** from the [[logsys_categories]] table - this takes affect server wide for all processes

+### Merchants

+* Merchant data is loaded and cached the first time the request is made to a merchant if it wasn't already loaded on zone bootup
+* There is no current way to hot reload this data other than to reboot the zone process

 ### NPC Data

 * NPC data is live once a **#repop** is issued after a new edit or creation